Nathnath95/Tomorrow-s-Joe/README.md

 This repository contains the codes, game assets, and the necessary text files for the game and it's SQL functions.

-To play the game:
+To play the game, head to https://drive.google.com/drive/folders/1fskZ34vPMhPYq9-o8QUBY3oIXC5jObRb?usp=sharing and install the ZIP file.
-1. Install Ren'Py on your device, and download the "Tomorrow's Joe Game" folder in the repository.
-2. After the installation of Ren'Py, locate the "renpy games" folder and paste the "Tomorrow's Joe Game" there.
+To access the database, download the "SQLPart" folder in the repository and execute the "main.py".

-3. Open Ren'Py select Tomorrow's Joe Game
+CREDITS TO KOMPAS PRODUCTIONS FOR THE GAME ASSETS.